gonolesnjags/dotfiles-hp11/README.md

 # dotfiles-hp11

-This repository contains the dotfiles that I use on my Chromebook HP11 running Arch Linux Arm.
+This repository contains the dotfiles that I use on my Chromebook HP11 running Arch Linux ARM.

+The method of installing Arch Linux ARM is found at [starkers/archbook](https://github.com/starkers/archbook).

 ## Screenshot